joeyjojo/blog-site/content/blog/2019-08-09_being_a_little_more_qa/index.md

 This is only going to get more apparent as key technical enablers allow Machine Learning generated systems to become more and more prevalent.
 [As I wrote here](https://www.defmyfunc.com/2019-04-06_ai_ml_healthcare_and_observability), if we can't make these systems and services observable, we can't make these systems and services *accountable* which is going to be a key requirement of any decision an algorithm makes.

-Its why I love tools like [Honeycomb.io](https://www.honeycomb.io) and as we really start to dig into what this means for our profession and the future of observability tooling.
+Its why I love tools like [Honeycomb.io](https://www.honeycomb.io) and the changes it will bring as we really start to dig into what this means for our profession and the future of observability tooling.

 I wrote this because of the inclusion of [Wardley Maps and Honeycomb.io](https://twitter.com/defmyfunc/status/1121094326745010176?s=20) in the [ThoughtWorks Technology Radar](https://www.thoughtworks.com/radar) and wanted to start articulating why I find them valuable.